 - The age of the population;

-- The types of industries and occupations located in the Alpine Shire or within commuting distance, and their qualification requirements;
+- The types of industries and occupations located in Alpine Shire or within commuting distance, and their qualification requirements;

 - The availability of educational institutions with those curricula nearby;